Registration for field trips has closed for the school year. The 2023 fall field trip application process will open in August.

 - VIRTUAL FORMAT (K-12): Students participate in an experience or activity followed by a 30-minute virtual discussion with a STEM professional related to the topic.
 Teachers will receive a Digital Information Guide that includes activities/videos and other helpful information related to the selected topic once the application is approved.
 This guide can be worked into curriculum plans as appropriate to the classroom but should be completed with students prior to the scheduled virtual discussion.
 When registering, educators will select the preferred date and time for the post-activity discussion and the Discovery Connections team will confirm.

-- VIRTUAL: Virtual field trips are 30 minutes long and offered on Tuesday and Thursday mornings October-December.
+- VIRTUAL: Virtual field trips are 30 minutes long and offered on Tuesdays, Thursdays and Fridays.
 Ideally, each group is 50 students or less.

 To schedule a field trip, groups must complete an online application form.
 Activity offerings depend on the semester and age group.
 Applications are booked on a first-come, first-served basis, subject to availability.
 Accepted applicants will be notified in a timely fashion and will be given additional details at that time.
 In-person groups will be asked to complete Discovery Building Visit Agreement form prior to attending.